 - Pick a large mug (this recipe more than quadruples in size when cooking and you don’t want the clean up issues).

-- Add butter, cocoa and honey to the mug and melt slightly.
+- Add butter, cocoa and maple syrup to the mug and melt slightly.
 Mix together until smooth.

 - Add flour, baking powder, vanilla & egg to the mug.
 Mix well until well combined and smooth.